EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/15_i18n/README.md

 # TP 15 — Internationalization with vue-i18n

 > This TP is **autonomous**: it does not depend on any other TP.
-The shop works
+The shop's
-> and it speaks French, through a hand-rolled dictionary — the version that works
+> panels already call `t()` and `n()` — but the plugin behind them is bare: no
-> for about a week.
-It also ships two broken messages and a plural rule that is
+> number formats, no fallback, a plural rule that is wrong for French, two broken
-> wrong for the only language it supports.
+> messages, and a language switcher that does nothing.

 ## Goal